 As well as the 200 men who made up the rear of the marchers, the local brass band, the Mayor, the Town Clerk and two men carrying an oak box containing the petition sign by 11,000 residents of Jarrow, were up front.
 Miss Ellen Wilkinson, Councilor Joe Hanlon, Councilor David Riley and Alderman Joe Symonds, were also among those at the front.

 Their first stop would see them at Springwell (Gateshead) for something to eat.
 Arriving at their first overnight stopping place, Chester-le-street, some 12 miles further on from their start point, the men took tea and later after a meeting in the market square, they retired to the Church Institute.
 The floor of the institute was rather dusty and hard but this did not deter the men from sleeping.

 Next morning, 7th October, found them in good spirits and ready to hit the road.
 Their destination this time was Ferryhill located 7/8 miles south of Durham City.
 This time the journey was a little more hardy, with the bus that carried their equipment having great difficulty surmounting the hills.
 The marchers on the other-hand continued at a steady pace and had no such difficulties.
 Part of the way they added to their ranks in the way of a stray black Labrador dog whom they adopted as their mascot and rightly named “Jarrow”.

-Arriving at Ferryhill, a town that relied heavily on the coal industry and going through serious economic suffering of its own, the men received a warm welcome and some much needed food.
-Next morning seen them tucking into a hearty breakfast of bacon and eggs.
+Arriving at Ferryhill, a town that relied heavily on the coal industry and going through the serious economic suffering of its own, the men received a warm welcome and some much-needed food.
+Next morning saw them tucking into a hearty breakfast of bacon and eggs.
 By now, the doctors had their fair share of foot blisters to treat and two health problems of a more serious nature.
-A young boy had a seizure and a elderly man developed a septic heel and doctors agreed that the they should both return home.
+A young boy had a seizure and an elderly man developed a septic heel and doctors agreed that they should both return home.

 Follow the Marchers: Ferryhill to Ripon.